 Point Rosee, Newfoundland ~ "Vikings in North America?"

-Viking's Unearthed (2016) - a BBC co-production with PBS, NOVA/WGBH Boston and France Television - offered an overview of discoveries at Point Rosee, Newfoundland which can be confidently said to have found
+Viking's Unearthed (2016) - a BBC co-production with PBS, NOVA/WGBH Boston and France Television - offered an overview of discoveries at Point Rosee, Newfoundland which were, for a time,

 the second known pre-Columbian example of iron ore processing in the New World.